towhee-io/towhee/docs/fine-tune/train-operators/train_on_imagenet.md

 ---
 id: train-bird
-title: Example: Train a Bird Classification Model
+title: Train a Bird Classification Model
 ---

 Follow steps below to get started with a jupyter notebook for how to train a Towhee operator.